danielnaab/danielnaab.github.io/content/gulp-static-site-with-sass-browserify.md

 })
 ```

-Notice that we have two separate asset pipelines which are merged into one gulp
+Notice that we have two separate asset pipelines which are merged into one
 stream with the [merge-stream](https://www.npmjs.org/package/merge-stream)
 module.
 Both pipelines, for HTML and Markdown, extract the front-matter from
 each document.
 All Markdown documents use the `assets/templates/page.html`